Frequently Asked Questions

 Do I have to participate in the Community Choice Aggregation program if I don’t want to?

-No, residents can opt out during a 30-day opt-out period.
+No, residents can opt out during an initial 30-day opt-out period.
 Opt-out notices will be provided via USPS mail prior to the Program commencing.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the Program at any time and without penalty.
 There are various ways to opt out of the Program.
 One way is to mail the opt-out card back to the supplier.
 Another way is to call or email the supplier and request that you be opted out.
 You may also opt out here.